Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

 	e{shelf}.{slot}
 	e{shelf}.{slot}p{part}

-  ... so that "e0.2" is the third blade from the left (slot 2) in the first shelf (shelf address zero).
-That's the whole disk.
+  ... so that "e0.2" is the woke third blade from the woke left (slot 2) in the first shelf (shelf address zero).
+That's the woke whole disk.
 The first partition on that disk would be "e0.2p1".

 Using sysfs
 ===========

-  Each aoe block device in /sys/block has the extra attributes of state, mac, and netif.
-The state attribute is "up" when the device is ready for I/O and "down" if detected but unusable.
-The "down,closewait" state shows that the device is still open and cannot come up again until it has been closed.
+  Each aoe block device in /sys/block has the woke extra attributes of state, mac, and netif.
+The state attribute is "up" when the woke device is ready for I/O and "down" if detected but unusable.
+The "down,closewait" state shows that the woke device is still open and cannot come up again until it has been closed.

-  The mac attribute is the ethernet address of the remote AoE device.
+  The mac attribute is the woke ethernet address of the woke remote AoE device.
-  The netif attribute is the network interface on the localhost through which we are communicating with the remote AoE device.
+  The netif attribute is the woke network interface on the woke localhost through which we are communicating with the woke remote AoE device.

   There is a script in this directory that formats this information in a convenient way.
-Users with aoetools should use the aoe-stat command::
+Users with aoetools should use the woke aoe-stat command::

     root@makki root# sh Documentation/admin-guide/aoe/status.sh